alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 magic.
 To use Lua with Nginx you can install the [OpenResty](https://openresty.org/en/) full package;
-since we are using Ubuntu I preferred to use the package `nginx-extras`, which is a version of Nginx with all plugins compiled in.
+since we are using Ubuntu I chose instead to use the package `nginx-extras`, which is a version of Nginx with all plugins compiled in.
 I used this
 [three-year-old post](https://blog.cloudflare.com/pushing-nginx-to-its-limit-with-lua/)